asharif1990/eudi-wallet-it-docs/docs/en/backup-restore.rst

 Below, the description of the steps of :numref:`fig_Backup_flow`:

-**Step 1**: The User clicks on the backup credentials option in the Wallet Instance.
+**Step 1**: The User selects the option to back up Credentials stored within the Wallet Instance.

-**Steps 2-3**: The Wallet Instance using the Backup APIs randomly selects 10 key phrases from a pre-generated list of words and displays it to the User.
+**Steps 2-3**: The Wallet Instance using the backup APIs randomly selects 10 key phrases from a pre-generated list of words and displays it to the User.
 The User MUST securely store the key phrases (e.g., in a password manager or a physical safe) as they are critical for restoring the backup.

 .. note::

-  As highlighted in the `ARF`_, the reason for encryption is due to the fact that the backup file is considered sensitive.
-Indeed, even if the attacker knows only the
-  Issuer identifiers of the Digital Credentials, it enables him to know the different types of Digital Credentials and this is a violation of user privacy.
+  As highlighted in the ARF, encryption is necessary because the backup file is considered sensitive.
+Even if an attacker only knows the Issuer identifiers, they can infer the different types of Digital Credentials, which constitutes a violation of User privacy.

 .. note::

   To extract the key from the list of selected words a key derivation function MUST be applied.
 Password-Based-Key-Derivation Function 2 (PBKDF2) is among the mostly used ones based on `RFC 2898`_ and it is recommended by the `NIST 800-132 <https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-132.pdf>`_.
-There are other relevant techniques that are available and used widely, such as Bcrypt, Scrypt, and Argon2 (used by Hyperledger Indy within Connect.me Wallet).
+There are other relevant techniques that are available and used widely, such as Bcrypt, Scrypt, and Argon2.
 More details on this approach can be found `here <https://cryptobook.nakov.com/mac-and-key-derivation/kdf-deriving-key-from-password>`_.

 .. note::

   The work factor for PBKDF2 is implemented through an iteration count, which should set differently based on the internal hashing algorithm used.
-The recommended value for ``SHA-256`` hashing algorithim is 600,000 iterations as stated in the `OWASP Password Storage Cheatsheet <https://cheatsheetseries.owasp.org/cheatsheets/Password_Storage_Cheat_Sheet.html#pbkdf2>`_.
+The recommended value for ``SHA-256`` hashing algorithim is 600000 iterations as stated in the `OWASP Password Storage Cheatsheet <https://cheatsheetseries.owasp.org/cheatsheets/Password_Storage_Cheat_Sheet.html#pbkdf2>`_.

 **Step 4**: The Wallet Instance performs the operations below to create the backup JWT entry for the backup file.

-- For each of the HW bound key credentials, add the ``iss``, ``credential_configuration_id`` as an entry in the backup JWT.
+- For each of the HW bound key Credentials, add the ``iss``, ``credential_configuration_id`` as an entry in the backup JWT.
 - Sign the backup JWT using the private key that its public key is attested within the Wallet Attestation.
 The related public key that is attested by the Wallet Provider is provided within the Wallet Attestation (``cnf`` claim).
 The Wallet Instance MUST verify the validity of the Wallet Attestation before signing the backup JWT.
 - Add the signed backup JWT as an entry to the backup file.
 - Encrypt the backup file using the provided key phrases.

 .. note::

-  The Backup JWT MAY contain transaction history for each credential entry within the ``credentials_backup`` claim.
+  The Backup JWT MAY contain transaction history for each Credential entry within the ``credentials_backup`` claim.

-**Step 5**: The User will be prompted to select the storage for securely storing the backup file based on his preference.
-This can range from native storage to external storage (e.g., cloud storage, usb, etc.).
+**Step 5**: The User will be prompted to choose a storage option for securely storing the backup file.
+Options may include native storage or external storage solutions, such as cloud storage or USB devices.

 **Step 6**: Considering the native storage as the preferred choice, the file will be stored on the User device.